dickwolff/Export-To-Ghostfolio/README.md

 [^1]: You can retrieve your Ghostfolio account ID by going to Accounts > Edit for your account and copying the Account ID field

 ![image](assets/account_settings.png)

+[^2]: You can retrieve tag IDs by going to Admin Control > Settings > Tags > Edit to see its ID in the URL

 ### How to use by generating your own image